LuisFLongo/kyoto-initiative/README.md

 careful comparison between all models.
 The results will be documented in a paper, with all participating groups listed as co-authors.

+This comparison primarily focuses on gravitational-waves.
+However, groups are encouraged to save ejecta data, remnant disk data, for a possible follow up comparison.

 At this time, we are in the planning phase for this effort.

 ## Timeline